 If any of the above occurs, a throw in to the opposing team will be awarded.

 The ball cannot be thrown over a complete third of the court without being touched or caught by a player (i.e. it cannot cross two transverse lines).

-A free pass shall be taken from the area where the ball crossed the second transverse line (i.e. where the ball shouldn't have been).
+A free pass shall be taken from the area where the ball crossed the second transverse line (i.e. where the ball should not have been).

 A player may not replay the ball.
-Specifically you can't:
+Specifically you can not:

 lose control of the ball and pick it up again if it has not been touched by another player